LouisTsai-Csie/Redefine/blog/source/_posts/CTF/BlazCTF-2024-Cyber-Cartel.md

 tags:
 ---

-### Introduction
+### 0x00.
+Introduction

 This is the first article for the BlazCTF 2024 challenge writeup.
 The challenge is titled `Cyber Cartel`, under the `Solidity` category.
 During the competition, 35 teams solved this challenge.

 BlazCTF 2024 Cyber Cartel Challenge Link: https://github.com/fuzzland/blazctf-2024/tree/main/cyber-cartel

-First, let’s check out the setup for the challenge by navigating to `cyber-cartel/project/script/Deploy.s.sol`.
+First, let's check out the setup for the challenge by navigating to `cyber-cartel/project/script/Deploy.s.sol`.

-### Overview
+### 0x01.
+Overview

 In the deployment script, the deployer creates the `CartelTreasury` contract and three guardian addresses, passing these values as parameters to the `BodyGuard` contract.
 Then, the `bodyguard` is passed to the `CartelTreasury::initialize` function.
 Finally, the `cartel` is passed into the challenge contract, and by checking the contract’s constructor, we can see that the address is set to the `TREASURY`.